popey/snappy-docs/build-snaps/electron.md

 Here are some snap advantages that will benefit many Electron projects:

-* Simplify installation instructions, regardless of distribution, to snap install myelectronapp.
+* Simplify installation instructions, regardless of distribution, to `snap install myelectronapp`.
 * Directly control the delivery of automatic application updates.

 # How long will this guide take to complete?